liveahero-wiki/liveahero-wiki.github.io/_events/2107chapter4.md

   - Some simulator will have bonus for certain characters.
 - Doing the simulator will grant you a score, the score will be calculated based on Quest Score Evaluation Criteria shown on the quest selection screen.
 - You will get Heronium depending on your score, which can be used as currency in the simulator exchange.
-- You can exchange Heronium for {% include item-icon.html id=29 %} Legend Medal, {% include item-icon.html id=59 %} Parallel Quartz, and more.
+- You can exchange Heronium for {% include item.html id=29 %}, {% include item.html id=59 %}, and more.
 - Quest in simulator will reset after a period of time (normally within 14 days), after which the quest will be changed.
-  - Any unused Heronium will be converted to 150 {% include item-icon.html id=35 %} each when the quest reset.
+  - Any unused Heronium will be converted to 150 {% include item.html id=35 %} each when the quest reset.

 ## New Training Quest